Summer Transfer Program

 - South Campus–Starbuck’s, Alpine Deli, McColl Cafe, and the Beach Cafe

 - Meal plans are not available for the summer semesters, but the following on-campus dining locations will be open throughout the summer:

 What kind of funding or Financial Aid is available for the Summer Transfer Program?

 (Prior to 2020) Those who choose to live on campus for the program will not have to pay for their housing for the duration of the program (a value of $867).
 Some financial support will be available in addition to housing.

 If you need Financial Aid, log back into last year’s FAFSA and send it to us.
 You can follow up at Aidinfo@unc.edu

 Will family housing be available?

-Family Housing will not be provided by the Summer Transfer Program.
-Family Housing may be available to those interested in living on campus for the academic year (through May 2018).
+Family Housing is never provided by the Summer Transfer Program.
+Sorry.
+Family Housing may be available to those interested in living on campus for the academic year.
 Information about on-campus family housing is available here.